wilsonzlin/ooml/README.md

 ## Features

 ### Easy setup
-- Single, drop-in 30 KB [ooml.js](https://wilsonl.in/ooml.js) file.
+- Single, drop-in 12 KB gzipped [ooml.js](https://wilsonl.in/ooml.js) file.
 - No dependencies or toolchain/environment requirements.

 ### Incredibly simple
 - Only need to understand JSON and basic object orientation.
 - API is designed to be identical to vanilla JavaScript.
+- Straightforward stack traces with no framework noise.
 - Gradual learning curve&mdash;create large, scalable apps with only a few concepts.

 ### Very fast
 - No virtual DOM.
-- Up to [6x faster](https://wilsonl.in/ooml/comparisons/react/) than React.
+- [Faster than the most popular frameworks](https://wilsonl.in/ooml/performance/comparisons/) while using less memory.
 - Optionally precompile to bytecode, and get bonus static checks and optimisations.

 ### Have it your way